tykiww/tykiww.github.io/_posts/2017-05-05-phylogenetic-trees.md

 If you want to read up on more detail about this event, click [here](http://www.nytimes.com/1993/06/06/weekinreview/aids-and-a-dentist-s-secrets.html?pagewanted=all).

-At first, I laughed.
-This photo made absolutely no sense.
-How does this simple tree diagram represent whether or not this dentist infected his patients with HIV?
-Yet, as I kept reading more about phylogenetic trees, I realized how this was not a method to infer conclusions but a case of making correlation.

 It turns out that this analysis was performed by laying out the viral traits of each patient and creating an analysis of correlation through a maximum likelihood sampling with replacement (bootstrap procedure).
 Although the technique depends on the assumption of independence of the original sample, the bootstrap can be used to estimate bias and variance for confidence intervals, and for hypothesis testing in many situations.
 After sampling, ordinal values are created based on the correlation of each attribute and distributed amongst the clades (branches) of the tree.
 That was a mouthful.

-Simply said, this analysis takes like values and groups them together based on how similar they are!
+Simply said, this analysis takes like values and groups them together based on how similar they are.
+Essentially, this is a categorical version of a recurisvely partitioned tree model.
 As for the case of the dentist infecting HIV to the patient, samples of the blood were taken from 6 of the patients and compared with each other (along with other control groups) and found that the characteristics of the virus in the patients and the dentist correlated very closely in the same branch.
 This type of analysis may be useful in areas such as linguistics, evolutionary biology, and even detective work.

 _Can we say for certain that the doctor did malignantly infect his patients?
 No. Yet, there is potential evidence!_

 After reading all this, I decided that I wanted to make my own tree diagram even though I knew nothing about how to go about it.
 After realizing how difficult this task was going to be, I resorted to create just one tree that simply showed how closely linked a group of interest was.
 I am sure that I can explore other packages.
 Someone is bound to have already created something similar.

+### Project

 So...
-Let's get started!
+Let's create our own phylogenetic trees.

-Just for fun, I decided to create a .csv with a supposed "top ten" coding languages.
-I just randomly looked this up on the internet and found a list, removed the last one, and inserted R (you can see how conceited I am about R).
-The .csv is at the bottom for reference.
-To get the data, I simply took a random sample of 15 computing language characteristics on wikipedia without replacement and displayed Y or N values to each one.
+Just for fun, we have a csv of a supposed "top ten" coding languages.
+14 of the points were collected randomly on the internet with the 10th language included as R. The .csv is at the bottom for reference.
 We first start out by installing the "ape" package and creating a function to read the data.

 ```r
 library("ape")